kubos/kubos/docs/ecosystem/services/scheduler.rst

         }
     }

-The ``importConfig`` mutation allows the scheduler to import a new schedule config into a specified mode.
-If the targeted mode is active, all tasks in the config will be immediately loaded for scheduling.
+The ``importTaskList`` mutation allows the scheduler to import a new task list into a specified mode.
+If the targeted mode is active, all tasks in the task list will be immediately loaded for scheduling.
 It has the following schema::

     mutation {
-        importConfig(path: String!, name: String!, mode:String!): {
+        importTaskList(path: String!, name: String!, mode:String!): {
             success: Boolean,
             errors: String
         }
     }

-The ``removeConfig`` mutation allows the scheduler to remove a schedule config from a specified mode.
-If the mode is active, all tasks in the config will be removed from the scheduler.
+The ``removeTaskList`` mutation allows the scheduler to remove a task list from a specified mode.
+If the mode is active, all tasks in the task list will be removed from the scheduler.
 It as the following schema::

     mutation {
-        removeConfig(name: String!, mode:String!): {
+        removeTaskList(name: String!, mode:String!): {
             success: Boolean,
             errors: String
         }